 Wath this video about how to stop dog chewing his bed:

-What to do if the dog chews the bed because of stress
+What to do if your dog chews the bed because of stress

 According to the behavior of your pet, you can determine that it has a stress or anxious disorder.
 Such dogs can be afraid when someone fits or makes sharp movements.
 They are afraid to go outside, do not want to play and look upset.
 Also because of stress they may have problems with a pot.